Emily Berry

 Emily Berry FRSL (born 1981) is an English poet and writer.

+Early life

-Emily Berry was born and raised in London and studied English literature at Leeds University, and Creative and Life Writing at Goldsmiths College.
-She is currently completing a PhD in Creative and Critical Writing at the University of East Anglia.
+Berry was born and raised in London and studied English literature at Leeds University, and Creative and Life Writing at Goldsmiths College.
+As of 2017, she was completing a PhD in Creative and Critical Writing at the University of East Anglia.

+Career

-She was awarded an Eric Gregory Award in 2008.
+She was one of five to be awarded an Eric Gregory Award in 2008.
 Her pamphlet Stingray Fevers was published by tall-lighthouse in 2008.
-Her debut collection of poems, Dear Boy (Faber & Faber, 2013), won the Hawthornden Prize, and the Forward Prize for Best First Collection.
-She is a contributor to The Breakfast Bible (Bloomsbury, 2013).
+Her debut collection of poems, Dear Boy (2013), won the Hawthornden Prize and the Forward Prize for Best First Collection.
 Her second collection, entitled Stranger, Baby, was published by Faber & Faber in 2017.
+Her third collection, Unexhausted Time, was published by Faber & Faber in 2022.

+She is a contributor to collections and anthologies such as The Breakfast Bible (Bloomsbury, 2013).

-In 2017, Berry succeeded Maurice Riordan as the editor of Poetry Review, the UK's most widely read poetry magazine.
+From 2017 until 2022, Berry was the editor of The Poetry Review, the UK's most widely read poetry magazine.
+Berry succeeded Maurice Riondan in the role.

 In June 2018 Berry was elected Fellow of the Royal Society of Literature in its "40 Under 40" initiative.